abrxrk/DSA-Python/README.md

 Code Implementations: Each problem will have clean, well-commented Python code.

-Variety of Topics: From arrays and recursion to graphs and dynamic programming, you'll find it all.
+Variety of Topics: You'll find it all from Lists and recursion to graphs and dynamic programming.

 Consistency: I actively update this repository with new problem solutions as I learn and grow.